 Buying Or Selling Your Ticket

-This year we have introduced a ticket re-sale service.
+We have introduced a ticket re-sale service.
 The aim is to put people who have spare tickets in touch with people who missed out and prevent inflated ticket prices being sold by scammers through unauthorised means.
 This service provides legitimate sellers and buyers with a trustworthy and reliable service to put tickets in the hands of those who are keen to attend the festival.
 Don’t let your tickets get into the hands of Dickheads.

 Offering a ticket?